Rotating wheel space station: Rotating wheel stations

 1968: Arthur C. Clarke's novel 2001: A Space Odyssey was developed concurrently with Stanley Kubrick's film version of the same name.
-In it, the rotating space station Space Station V provides artificial gravity and features prominently on the book's first-edition cover.
-The Jupiter mission spacecraft, Discovery One, features a centrifuge for the crew living quarters that provides artificial gravity.
+In it, the rotating Space Station V provides artificial gravity and features prominently on the book's first-edition cover.
+The Jupiter mission spacecraft Discovery One features a centrifuge for the crew living quarters that provides artificial gravity.

 1968: In the six part Doctor Who TV serial The Wheel in Space, the titular station is the main setting of the story.

-1970: The novel Ringworld describes a very large, habitable structure, centered on a star.

-1984: The Peter Hyams-directed film 2010 features a battleship-size, Russian built spacecraft (designed by futurist artist Syd Mead), the Leonov, which has a continuously rotating central section, providing an artificial gravity for the occupants.

 1985: The novel Ender's Game features a multi-ringed station called "Battle School" with varying levels of simulated gravity.
 As the characters move through the station towards the center, there is a noticeable decline in the feeling of gravity.